gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 stable 90 seconds rate into the future.

 When a lot of researchers are eligible at the same time for a block, diff rises to slow down minting.
-In contrast when no one is online mining, diff will drop to lure in miners to keep our blocks staking at once per 90 seconds.
+In contrast, when no one is online mining, diff will drop to lure in miners to keep our blocks staking at once per 90 seconds.